Mario Party 2: Gameplay

 Mario Party 2 is a party video game featuring six playable characters: Mario, Luigi, Yoshi, Wario, Princess Peach, and Donkey Kong.
 In the game's frame story, Mario and his friends create a world built from their dreams and get into a debate over who the new world would be named after.
 When Bowser arrives and invades the land, the group takes Toad's suggestion to name it after the "Super Star" who defeats Bowser.
-The gameplay is presented in the form of a traditional board game, and includes five themed game board maps.
+The gameplay is presented in the form of a traditional board game, and includes five themed game boards.
 A sixth board map becomes available later in the game.
 Mario Party 2 includes multiplayer compatibility; each game on a board map consists of four players, including at least one human player and up to four.
 Any character who is not controlled by a human will instead be controlled by the game as a computer-controlled character.
 The skill level of the computer-controlled characters can be individually adjusted between "Easy", "Medium", or "Hard".
 After the players and board map have been determined, the player chooses how long the board map game will last: "Lite Play" consists of 20 turns, "Standard Play" consists of 35, and "Full Play" consists of 50.
 Upon starting a board, players each hit a dice block to determine turn order, with the highest number going first on each turn and the lowest number going last.